abxvn/blocks/react/auth/README.md

 | customTokenEndpoint | [string][type-string]                       | Cloud function name for exchanging custom tokens                                                                                     | `auth`                               |
 | customTokenMap      | [any][type-object]                          | Provide fields to be used during custom token exchanges when you combine firebase with auth0 [more-info](#using-auth0-with-firebase) | `{ inputName: 't', outputName: 'ct' }` |

+**Authenticated FirebaseAuth profile contains these fields:**
+- `_token`: auth token
+- `uid`: user's uid
+- `email`: user email
+- `emailVerified`: where the user email has been verified
+- `phoneNumber`: user associated phone number
+- `name`: user name
+- `custom` claim fields
+- `picture`: URL to user picture

+Apart from `_token`, `uid` and `picture`, other fields are standardized to be used as Firebase security rules [more info](https://firebase.google.com/docs/reference/rules/rules.firestore.Request#auth).

 **`withFirebaseProfile`**

-This driver requires `withFirebaseAuth` to be setup, it will listen for firebase auth data changed to determine when to fetch necessary profile, to login and logout.
+This driver requires `withFirebaseAuth` to be setup, it will **watch** for firebase auth data changed to determine when to fetch necessary profile, to login and logout.

 | **Option**  | **Type**                                                                                                           | **Description**                                                                                                                                                                                    | **Default** |
 |-------------|--------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|